What Are Brute Force Attacks And How Can You Protect Your Organization Against Them?

 What are brute force password crack attacks, what makes them so effective, and how can you defend your organization against them?

-Hacking – or account compromise – isn’t a new concept.
-For as long as people have been using passwords to protect their data, there have been bad actors trying to crack those passwords and steal that data, either to sell on the dark web or to hold ransom until their victim pays up.
+Hacking—or account compromise—isn’t a new concept.
+For as long as people have been using passwords to protect their data, bad actors have been using brute force attacks to crack those passwords and steal that data, either to sell on the dark web or to hold ransom until their victim pays up.

-According to Verizon’s 2020 DBIR, 80% of hacking breaches involve brute force attacks or the use of stolen credentials.
-And no wonder: the combination of poor password practices and increasingly sophisticated – and widely available – hacking tools make login credentials an easy and lucrative way in to a company’s data.
+According to Verizon’s 2021 DBIR, 61% of breaches involve the use of credentials.
+And no wonder: the combination of poor password practices and increasingly sophisticated—and widely available—hacking tools make login credentials an easy and lucrative way into a company’s data.

-In addition to this, organizations are currently tackling the challenges presented by a shifting work environment as they consider sending their employees back to the office or implementing a hybrid work environment.
-This means securing a combination of on-prem and cloud-hosted systems, as well as securing the evolving device fleet being used to access those systems, and ensuring that all of the passwords on all of those devices accessing all of those systems are secure.
+In addition to this, organizations are currently tackling the challenges presented by embracing a hybrid work environment.
+These include securing a combination of on-prem and cloud-hosted systems, as well as securing the evolving device fleet being used to access those systems, and ensuring that all of the passwords on all of those devices accessing all of those systems are secure.

 And breathe.
 Sound like a logistical nightmare?
 That’s because, for many security teams that don’t have the infrastructure in place to automate these processes for them, it is.

-Hackers thrive in times of turbulence, and password cracking relies on human error to be successful – be that in terms of falling for a phishing attempt, or not creating a strong enough password in the first place, which too many of us are guilty of.
-Unfortunately, the factor of human error is amplified when the workplace is unstable, which makes these crack attacks all the more likely to succeed.
+Hackers thrive in times of turbulence, and password cracking relies on human error to be successful—be that in terms of falling for a phishing attempt, or not creating a strong enough password in the first place, which too many of us are guilty of.
+Unfortunately, the factor of human error is amplified in a remote or hybrid environment, which makes these crack attacks all the more likely to succeed.